macthecadillac/atree/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An arena based tree structure.
 Being an arena based tree, this structure is implemented on top of `Vec` and as such eliminates the need for the countless heap allocations or unsafe code that a pointer based tree structure would require.
 This approach also makes parallel access feasible.
-On top of the basic node insertion and removal operations, care is taken to provide various convenience functions which enable different kinds of immutable and mutable iterations over the nodes.
+On top of the basic node insertion and removal operations, care is taken to provide various convenience functions which enable splitting, merging, and different kinds of immutable and mutable iterations over the nodes.

 Most of the code in the crate is `unsafe` free, except for the mutable